EvanSchoolGit/Murder_Mystery_Game/proposal.md

 # PROPOSAL

 ## PREMISE
-You play as a detective investigating the murder of Lisa Brookes, a 33 year old Pharmeceutical Scientist.
+You play as a detective investigating the murder of Lisa Brookes, a 33 year old Pharmaceutical Scientist.
 You search the murder scene for clues, question three different suspects, and prosecute who you believe comitted the crime.

 ## NEED TO HAVE:
 Intricate dialogue and Character System,